Shravya115/Portfolio/README.md

 # Portfolio
 "A responsive personal portfolio website highlighting my projects, skills and contact details.
-Built with HTML, CSS and JavaScript.
+Built with HTML, CSS and JavaScript."